Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/60-GeneratingApplications.md

 6. Execute a model-to-model transformation.
 This adds primary and foreign key fields as well as other derived elements.
 7. Call the actual generator workflow.

+## From model to generated artifacts

+The mapping from your model elements to the generated application elements is described in detail in the [generator reference](87-GeneratorReference.md#generator-reference) chapter.